Our Impact: Porter Stories

 Photo of Hamdani

 “Starting with a non-partner company the job was hard, carrying heavy bags, starving for some days with only one meal at dinner which wasn’t enough at all.
-I was fortunate to get registered with a KPAP Partner company which was the turning point for my life.
+I was fortunate to get registered with a KRTO Partner company which was the turning point for my life.
 Now I could pay school fees for my children and am proud as one of my children is in Tanga for field studies and another is planning to attend form five [advance level] in Singida.
 Another major benefit for me is being able to meet my family’s basic needs of food and shelter.
 I have also started building a house and it is in its initial stages.”

 -Hamdani, porter